London Spirit: Ground

-Both the London Spirit men's and women's sides play at the home of Cricket, Lord's, in the St. John's Wood area of London.
-The women's side had been due to play at the home of Essex County Cricket Club, the County Ground in Chelmsford, and the home of Northamptonshire, the County Ground in Northampton but both teams were brought together at the same ground as a result of the Covid-19 pandemic.
+Both the London Spirit men's and women's teams play at the home of Cricket, Lord's, in the St. John's Wood area of London.
+The women's team had been due to play at the home of Essex County Cricket Club, the County Ground in Chelmsford, and the home of Northamptonshire, the County Ground in Northampton but both teams were brought together at the same ground as a result of the COVID-19 pandemic.